 The Trust is a Delaware statutory trust organized on May 29, 2001, and is registered with the Securities and Exchange Commission ("SEC") as an open-end management investment company.
 Each Fund is one series of the Trust.
-The Jensen Quality Value Fund (the "Quality Value Fund") is a diversified series and has its own investment objective and policies.
+The Jensen Quality Mid Cap Fund (the "Quality Mid Cap Fund") (f/k/a the Jensen Quality Value Fund) is a diversified series and has its own investment objective and policies.
 The Jensen Global Quality Growth Fund (the "Global Quality Growth Fund") is a non-diversified series and has its own investment objective and policies.
+The Quality Mid Cap Fund changed its name from the Jensen Quality Value Fund effective September 30, 2024.
 Other series of the Trust are offered in separate prospectuses and SAIs.
 The Trust may register additional series and offer shares of a new fund or share class under the Trust at any time.

 The Trust is authorized to issue an unlimited number of interests (or shares).
 Interests in the Funds are represented by shares of beneficial interest each with a par value of \$0.001.
-Each share of the Trust has equal voting rights and liquidation rights, and is voted in the aggregate and not by the series or class of shares except in matters where a separate vote is required by the Investment Company Act of 1940, as amended (the "1940 Act"), or when the matters affect only the interests of a particular series or class of shares.
+Each share of the Trust has equal voting rights and liquidation rights, and is voted in the aggregate and not by the series or class of shares, except in matters where a separate vote is required by the Investment Company Act of 1940, as amended (the "1940 Act"), or when the matters affect only the interests of a particular series or class of shares.
 When matters are submitted to shareholders for a vote, each shareholder is entitled to one vote for each full share owned and fractional votes for fractional shares owned.
 Shares of each series or class generally vote together, except when required under federal securities laws to vote separately on matters that only affect a particular class.
 The Trust does not normally hold annual meetings of shareholders.
 The Trust's Board of Trustees (the "Board" or the "Board of Trustees") shall promptly call and give notice of a meeting of shareholders for the purpose of voting upon removal of any trustee when requested to do so in writing by shareholders holding 10% or more of the Trust's outstanding shares.

 Each share of a Fund represents an equal proportionate interest in the assets and liabilities belonging to the Fund and is entitled to such distributions out of the income belonging to the Fund as are declared by the Board of Trustees.
 The Board of Trustees has the authority from time to time to divide or combine the shares of any series into a greater or lesser number of shares of that series so long as the proportionate beneficial interests in the assets belonging to that series and the rights of shares of any other series are in no way affected.
-Additionally, in case of any liquidation of a series, the holders of shares of the series being liquidated are entitled to receive a distribution out of the assets, net of the liabilities, belonging to that series.
+Additionally, in event of any dissolution or liquidation of a Fund, the shareholders of the Fund being liquidated are entitled to receive a pro rata distribution out of the net assets, net of the liabilities, belonging to that Fund.
 Expenses attributable to any series or class are borne by that series or class.
 Any general expenses of the Trust not readily identifiable as belonging to a particular series or class are allocated by, or under the direction of, the Board of Trustees on the basis of relative net assets, the number of shareholders or another equitable method.
 No shareholder is liable to further calls or to assessment by the Trust without his or her express consent.